Despite their popularity, roses have long been considered one of the higher-maintenance plants out there.

 Finally, give your plants regular checkups.

-Examine the leaves and canes for any signs of something abnormal, and while you’re at it, talk or sing to the plant (the carbon dioxide you exhale when doing so will give the plants a happy little boost).
+Examine the leaves and canes for any signs of something abnormal, and while you’re at it, talk or sing to the plant (the carbon dioxide you exhale will give the plant a happy little boost).

-If you see any unusual bugs, spots, or other abnormal symptoms, try to make sure the plant isn’t touching its neighbors.
+If you see any unusual bugs, spots, or other abnormal symptoms, try to ensure the plant isn’t touching its neighbors.
 Do your best to identify whether the symptom is a threat or simply a sign of neglect or too much attention.

 Explore More On Roses